Forecasting Income Statement – Line Items

 Key Learning Points

-- The assumptions made by an analyst about future business conditions drive the forecasts – this is the basis of building a financial model
+- The analyst’s assumptions about future business conditions drive the forecasts

 Look to historical data, such as growth rates, when making assumptions